stitchdata/docs/_destinations/multiple-destinations.md

 summary: "If you're looking to map your Stitch integrations to more than one destination, this guide will help you set them up."

+destination: false
+content-type: "destination-general"
+type: "all"
+key: "multiple-destinations"

 layout: general
 toc: true

-key: "multiple-destinations"

-type: "all"
-destination: false

 # -------------------------- #
 #         GUIDE INTRO        #